jonathanmcdermid/Hopper-Chess-Engine/README.md

 dynamic aspiration windows
 pinned piece detection
 killer moves
+principal variation search
 ```
 Better UCI compatibility, time management, static exchange evaluation, and history heuristics are at the top of the to do list.
-Groundwork for history heuristic has been made, but I need to find an efficient method of sorting one array based on the contents of another before it can be implemented.